Censorship of Telegram: Indonesia

 On 14 July 2017, eleven domain name servers related to Telegram were banned by the Indonesian Communication and Information Ministry with the possibility of closing all Telegram applications in Indonesia if Telegram did not make a standard operating procedure to maintain content that was considered unlawful in the apps.
 In August 2017, Indonesian Government has opened full access of Telegram, after Telegram has made self censorship about negative contents mainly radicalism and terrorism.
 Telegram said that about 10 channels/groups have been deleted from Telegram everyday due to are categorized as negative contents.

 Iraq

 On 6 August 2023, the Ministry of Communications in Iraq blocked Telegram due to leaked official state data and citizens' personal information on the platform.
 However, the block wasn't applied in the autonomous Kurdistan Region.

 On 13 August 2023, the ban was lifted after multiple offending channels were removed.
 The official statement from Iraq's MoC suggests that the app "responded to the requirements of the security authorities", while Telegram stated that "no private user data was requested from Telegram and that none has been shared".

 Norway

 On 23 March 2023, Norway's parliament, the Storting, officially banned Telegram for MPs on work devices that have access to its systems.

+Philippines

+In February 2026, the Philippine government proposed banning Telegram after authorities raised concerns over the platform's use in online sexual abuse and exploitation of children (OSAEC), illegal gambling, scams, and other cybercrimes.
+The proposal was announced by the Department of Information and Communications Technology (DICT) as part of a broader effort to strengthen online safety.

+The proposed ban was later withdrawn after the DICT reached an agreement with Telegram.
+The company committed to improving its cooperation with Philippine authorities, including establishing a 24/7 reporting channel and strengthening measures against illegal content.
+As a result, Telegram remained available in the Philippines.